pkoerner6/IUCLID-Decoder/paper.md

 ---
-title: 'IUCLID-Decoder: Python code to extract the chemical property data for the substances registered under REACH’'
+title: 'IUCLID-Decoder: Python code to extract the chemical property data for the substances registered under REACH'
 tags:
   - Python
   - IUCLID